PCTR team

 Daniel Koštoval is a security and defense analyst and consultant.
 He also regularly contributes to media outlet INFO.CZ.

-Daniel Koštoval graduated in international relations from Faculty of Social Sciences, Charles University in Prague, in 1996.
-He served at the Ministry of Foreign Affairs in 1996-2013 as Director of Security Policy Department and Department for Northern and Eastern Europe and as Director-General for non-European countries.
-He was posted to Czech Permanent Delegation to NATO; he was permanent representative to NATO Political Committee.
-He served at the Czech Embassy in Moscow in 2003-2006 and as Deputy Chief of Mission at the Czech Embassy in Washington D.C.
-2009 – 2011.
-He was appointed as First Deputy Minister of Defense in April 2013.
+Daniel Koštoval graduated in international relations from the Faculty of Social Sciences, Charles University in Prague, in 1996.
+In 1996-2013, he served at the Ministry of Foreign Affairs as Director of Security Policy Department and Department for Northern and Eastern Europe and as Director-General for non-European countries.
+He was posted to the Czech Permanent Delegation to NATO andwas permanent representative to the NATO Political Committee.
+He served at the Czech Embassy in Moscow in 2003 – 2006 and as Deputy Chief of Mission at the Czech Embassy in Washington D.C., in 2009 – 2011.
+He was appointed First Deputy Minister of Defense in April 2013.
 Subsequently, he was Deputy Minister of Defense for Strategies, Foreign Relations and Planning and afterwards for Armaments and Acquisitions until the end of 2018.
+The Czech Republic Minister of Defense awarded Daniel Koštoval by the Cross of Merit, Grade III.
+The Polish Minister of Defense awarded Daniel the Golden Medal of the Polish Republic Army.
+The Slovak Republic Minister of Defense awarded Mr. Koštoval the Commemorative Medal, Grade I. Daniel Koštoval is a member of the Czech Euro-Atlantic Council.

 He is Senior Fellow of the PCTR since February 2021.